OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 ![The database deployment process in a separate project.](3-minute-database-process.png)

 None of the steps in this process have a variable run condition.
-They are all set to run when the previous step succeeds.
+They're all set to run when the previous step succeeds.

 ![The run condition set to success for all steps.](3-minute-run-condition.png)